Frinton-on-Sea: History

-Frinton was historically a small village comprising a church, several farms and a handful of cottages.
-In the early 1870s the village was said to comprise just six houses and have a population of 29, and it was noted that "...the sea has washed away a great part of the parish, and is still making encroachment."
+Frinton was historically a small village, comprising a church, several farms and a handful of cottages.
+In the early 1870s, the village was said to comprise just six houses and have a population of 29; it was noted that "...the sea has washed away a great part of the parish, and is still making encroachment."
 The oldest parts of the original parish church, dedicated to St Mary, date from the from 14th century.